eukaryote/denominate/README.md

+#Warning

+I'm in the process of freshening this up after 7 years of bitrot, so I don't recommend using it at the moment until I've added some more unit tests and removed this warning.

 #Description

 Denominate is a simple program and an associated library supporting bulk file and directory name normalization.
 If you’ve ever spent a long time changing filenames to get rid of whitespace or convert periods and underscores to hyphens, you know why it exists.